 Think about all these questions and take into account all the factors affecting them.
 This could involve taking into consideration the economic condition as well as inflation among other factors.

 No financial planning is complete without tracking progress.
 Tracking progress is the best way of assessing performance and making changes that could help ensure that the desired goals are met on time.
 Another thing to keep in mind is the method to track the progress of growth.
-It is great if our portfolio is outperforming the current market trends, but it will be of no use if we do not end up with the original goal we had set out to reach.
+It is great if our portfolio is outperforming the market index, but it will be of no use if we do not end up with the original goal we had set out to reach.

-For e.g. If you are saving for your child’s education and would require 2crores in 10 years now – but if you do not have that money when your child is entering college – then that investment is of no use.
+For e.g., If you are saving for your child’s education and would require 2 crores in 10 years now – but if you do not have that money when your child is entering college – then that investment is of no use.
 Therefore, it is equally important to track your portfolio over its time to make sure you have the money when you need it.

 A good way of structuring that would be to slowly and gradually shift that money from equities to debt as you approach your goal so that your investments are protected.
-If you need that money in 10 years and the investments are primarily made in equity securities (which tends to be volatile by nature) – then maybe by end of year 7 or 8, you can slowly start moving that money towards safer instruments like debt mutual funds so that your investment is protected and you have the money you require.
+If you need that money in 10 years and the investments are primarily made in equity securities (which tend to be volatile by nature) – then maybe by end of year 7 or 8, you can slowly start moving that money towards safer instruments like debt mutual funds so that your investment is protected and you have the money you require.